asiaopenstack/icehouse/grizzly/readme.md

     | 22aca431-14b3-43e0-a762-b02914770e6d | private | 10.0.1.224/28 |
     +--------------------------------------+---------+---------------+

+#### Floating IP Setup (Controller Only)
+If you have a block of externally routed IP addresses (public IPs) you may create a floating IP entry for OpenStack:

+    nova-mange floating create 208.128.7.128/25

+This example would allow a floating IP address to be assigned to instance from the range of **208.128.7.129 to 208.128.7.254**.

-View the available floating pool addresses by querying nova again:
+If you added it, you can view the available floating pool addresses by querying nova again:

     nova floating-ip-bulk-list